jeyabalajis/aws-certified-sa-pro-notes/docs/migration/migration.md

 > DMS traditionally moves smaller relational workloads (<10 TB) and MongoDB, whereas SCT is primarily used to migrate large data warehouse workloads.
 > DMS supports ongoing replication to keep the target in sync with the source; SCT does not.

+> Oracle Data Warehouses can be migrated to RedShift using DMS and the Schema Conversion Tool (SCT).

 ### Snowball + DMS

 - You use the AWS Schema Conversion Tool (AWS SCT) to extract the data locally and move it to an Edge device.